jmiskovic/lovr-procmesh/README.md

 ```

 Note: unlike other implemented solid primitives, octasphere's adjacent faces do share the same vertices.

+### Converting meshes to solid object

+Besides creating a primitive solid from scratch, it is also possible to initialize a solid object from data in other formats.
+They are also useful as intermediate step for using CSG module (described below).

+#### solids.new()

+Initialize a blank object containing no vertices or indices.

+#### solids.fromVertices(vertices, indices)

+Construct a *solid* representation from nested list of vertices and list of indices.
+If indices are not provided the vertices are assumed to be in sequential order.

+#### solids.fromModel(model)

+Use LOVR's internal model structure (which can be loaded from a file) to initialize the solid.
+This is a lossy operation as only the triangle geometry will be preserved.
+In particular the original normals would not be preserved and they are replaced by computed normals.

+#### solids.fromCSG(csg)

+Convert the CSG geometry (see below) to solids geometry.
+This function can be used after all the CSG operations are completed, to render the result or to convert it to other formats.

 ### Operators on solid shapes